 - A clear statement of the problem, with hypothesis(es) where applicable, an unambiguous description of the research methods, and the processes intended to complete the project.
 Please remember that the reviewers are faculty members from all academic disciplines and may not understand discipline-specific jargon.
 Therefore your proposal should be written for an educated individual, but one outside your area of expertise.

 - A demonstrated need for the funds and a budget that is realistic (i.e., appropriate plane fares, rooming costs, etc.).
 It is important to explain how Copeland Funds will enhance the scope of the project.
-A budget must include quotes and their sources, inclusion of all funds provided by the department, and a clear statement of financial responsibility from the student for at least $150.
-(Please see below for explanation.)
+A budget must include quotes and their sources and inclusion of all funds provided by the department.

 - A strong letter of recommendation from the faculty advisor that speaks to both the particular proposal and the student's general academic, creative, and/or artistic abilities when possible will be completed online.